Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Foam Rolling (The Unsexy Tool That Actually Works)

-foam rolling feels inferior to massage guns because it requires effort and you're doing it yourself. it's also 20x cheaper and arguably more effective for certain things. self-myofascial release actually remodels your tissue over time if done consistently.
+Foam roll post-workout for 1-2 minutes per muscle group to reduce soreness and speed recovery—this has the strongest research support. foam rolling feels inferior to massage guns because it requires effort and you're doing it yourself. it's also much more competitively priced and arguably more effective for certain things. self-myofascial release actually remodels your tissue over time if done consistently.

 proper foam rolling: slow movements, 30-60 seconds per muscle, you control the pressure. it should hurt a little (good pain, not sharp pain). daily foam rolling before or after workouts legitimately improves mobility and reduces soreness. studies back this up. people who foam roll consistently show measurable mobility improvements in 3-4 weeks.